National Milk Day 2021: What is the difference between A1 and A2 milk?

 It can also be understood that BCM 7 protein is not found in A2 milk cows urine, blood or intestines, but this protein is found in the A1 milk cows, due to this it is difficult to digest.

 Now, we will study how much BCM 7 is dangerous for our body and what the research says on it.
 Some research has also revealed that it is easier to digest A2 milk.
 According to the report of the US National Library of Medicine National Institutes of Health, in A1 beta-casein milk high amounts of BCM 7 is found.
-If it is given to the children, then problem of diabetes will increase in them.
+If it is given to the children, then the problem of diabetes will increase in them.
 This research was done in Scandinavian and the Netherland countries.
-Here, it is found that large amount of people are suffering from diabetes.
+Here, it is found that a large number of people are suffering from diabetes.
 For this, lifestyle may also be one of the reasons but somewhere A1 milk is also connected with the disease.
 Even, Heart disease has also been linked to some extent with this milk.

 According to some Russian researchers, the BCM 7 passes into the children's blood and also retards the development of the brain.
 This research was published in the International Journal "Peptides".

 According to another report, Indian Journal of Endocrinology and Metabolism 2012, diabetes type 1 has some connection with A1 milk and in addition heart problems, mental disorder, autism, prevention of allergic deficiencies, and schizophrenia because of BCM 7 as it goes to the blood and then to the brain.
 Some other research also says that A1 milk does not harm the body.
 Therefore, it would be wrong to say that A1 milk has any side effects.
 This has not been properly proved yet.

 Now let's study Operation Flood and why it was launched?